aglab2/einweggerat-backup/README.md

 **Support/help/bug reports will be ignored.**

-**Development on this has ceased in favour of SDLggerat**

 ![einweggerät](https://i.ibb.co/ggtfb7v/SuYinpW.png)

-**If you want to play games, use something else for serious use.
-Use of this for general use is not recommended**

 Requires Windows 7 and up.
 No exceptions.

-To compile using MSVC2019 (you need ATL/MFC installed with your MSVC install):
+To compile using MSVC2022 (you need ATL/MFC installed with your MSVC install):
 1) **Clone/fork the Github repo only.
 This is vital.**
 2) Use MSVC to make a release grade Win32/x64 build.